jfroelich/rss-reader/src/cleandom/sanitize-html-document-notes.md

 # TODO

+* Rename to "mangle"

+* Maybe this is too opaque and composes too much functionality together and it would be better to implement smaller, more granular modules that do one thing

 * write tests
 * Fix things like <b><table></table></b>, see https://html.spec.whatwg.org/multipage/parsing.html mentions of adoption algorithm and its errata notes